Skip to Main Content

 Fire Pumps

-Best Fire Pump System Inspection in Ann Arbor, MI
+Best Fire Pump System Inspection in Ann Arbor, MI and Surrounding Areas

 A Fire Pump is part of a fire suppression system but is found mainly in larger facilities.
 There are two types of fire pumps, electric motor, and diesel engine.
 The fire pump is connected directly in line with the fire protection water supply and is used to boost the pressure and volume of water available in the system.
 There is typically a smaller pump called a jockey pump connected to this system as well.
 The jockey pump is used to maintain constant pressure on the system without requiring the main fire pump to run.

-Electric and Diesel Fire Pump Photo
+Electric and Diesel Fire Pump of Arbor Inspection Services in Ann Arbor, MI

 Electric and Diesel Fire Pump Installation and Repair Service